In 2007 I was making part-time money at a local music store. I was fresh out of high school and felt like I had no direction.

 I heard about this thing called a database.
 I saw some “if this then that.”
 I thought, “Wow!
 Programming is neat.
 I’m not smart enough for that.”

 Being a business major in college began to feel like the wrong fit.
-I swapped over to a Management Information Systems (MIS) track.
-I like computers; I had some business credits, this could be a good fit.
+I swapped over to a Management Information Systems (MIS) track because I like computers; I also had some business credits and thought this could be a good fit.
 My first concentrated class was an introduction to the Visual Basic programming language.
 To my surprise, I did incredibly well in this class.
 I continued to Java 1 & Java 2, still doing well and starting to realize I could be a programmer.

 I never caught up on math, but I worked my way up to 3000 level Computer Science classes.